 Pre-Trial Intervention (PTI)

-The New Jersey Pre-trial Intervention Program (PTI) was designed to help first time offenders avoid jail time and stay out of the “system.”
-The PTI program strives to address several factors in a first time offender’s life and thereby deter future criminal or disorderly conduct.
+The New Jersey courts are busy, but have a humanitarian philosophy: forgive and rehabilitate where possible, punish where appropriate.
+The New Jersey Pre-Trial Intervention Program (PTI) was designed to help first-time offenders avoid jail time and stay out of the “system.”
+The PTI program strives to address several factors in a first-time offender’s life and thereby deter future criminal or disorderly conduct.
 Once a first time offender successfully completes the PTI program, charges will be dismissed and a criminal record avoided.

-Attorney Tara Breslow has assisted numerous individuals throughout New Jersey, including Monmouth County, Ocean County, Middlesex County and Union County determine whether they’re eligible for PTI, and if admitted, has helped them navigate through the often confusing system.
+A Pre-Trial Intervention attorney serving Monmouth County, Tara Breslow-Testa has assisted numerous individuals throughout New Jersey, including Monmouth County, Ocean County, Middlesex County and Union County to determine whether they’re eligible for PTI, and if admitted, has helped them navigate through the often confusing system.

 If an individual is eligible for Pre–Trial Intervention, he or she will first fill out an application followed by an interview with the probation department.
-Following this process, probation with either recommend PTI or in the alternative probation can reject the individual.
-Regardless of the decision, the PTI application is then transferred to the Prosecutor’s Office.
-The Prosecutor’s Office can either follow probation’s recommendation or they can render a different position.
+Following this process, probation will either recommend PTI or reject the individual.
+Regardless of the decision, the PTI application is then transferred to the Prosecutor’s Office - who will either follow the recommendation of the probation department or render a different position.

 - New Jersey residents (Although some states have reciprocal programs and PTI can be transferred)